Partial Payments

 Email Templates and Merge Tags

-The app sends four types of email.
-Each has a built-in default, and you can override the subject and body with your own template.
+The app sends several types of email.
+Each has a built-in default body, and you can override the subject and body using the Email Templates manager (use the Push Email Templates buttons in the Mail Settings tab to seed the defaults).

 | Email type | When it sends |